Bennettsmiles/255-Final-Project/README.md

 # 255-Final-Project
-Download The file by clicking the green "Clone or Download" Button
+Download The Project by clicking the green "Clone or Download" Button